obouaziz/robusTest0/README.md

 Implementation of corrected two sample tests: corrections for the Pearson, Kendall and Spearman correlation tests, the Mann-Whitney (Wilcoxon) rank sum test, the Mann-Whitney (Wilcoxon) signed rank test and a variance test.
  The package also proposes a test for the median based on a kernel estimator of the density and a confidence interval for the median based on rank statistics.
 All the tests are asymptotically calibrated meaning that the probability of rejection under the null hypothesis is asymptotically equal to 5%.
 The package also proposes a test for independence between two continuous variables of Kolmogorov-Smirnov's type.
-This test is exact.
+This test is exact but can be a bit slow with this version.
+Use robusTest for a faster version, implemented from Rcpp.

 The package contains the functions: